LightSys/midwife-EMR/README.md

 ## Status

-Beta - development is ongoing as we are preparing for an on-site pilot.
+Beta - initial pilot is ongoing at this time.

 ## Technology

-- Nodejs - version v0.10.32 (or latest)
+- Nodejs - version v0.10.35 (or latest)
 - MySQL

 Web based and compatible with tablet browsers.